Who are the Best American Reclining Sofa and Sectional Manufacturers?

 At the end of this article I have included information that should be understood before purchasing “leather” reclining furniture.

-These 6 companies build furniture that is stronger, better tailored and far more durable than the lower priced mass produced items sold by the rest of the companies listed.
+These top 9 companies build furniture that is stronger, better tailored and far more durable than the lower priced, mass produced products.

 2) Hancock & Moore, Hickory, NC